Documentation Index

 Quick solutions for common issues:

-• SDK load errors: Ensure the JavaScript SDK v6 script loads before onPayPalWebSdkLoaded().
+SDK load errors: Ensure the JavaScript SDK v6 script loads before

-• Client token issues: Verify server endpoints are running and accessible.
+SDK initialization issues: Verify that your client ID is correct and that the server endpoints are running and accessible.